-BUILDING HEIGHT: The vertical distance, measured in metres from the established grade to the
+BUILDING HEIGHT means the vertical distance, measured in metres from the established grade to the:

-- (i) highest point of the roof surface of a flat roof, - (ii) deck line of a mansard roof, and - (ii mean height level between the cave and the ridge of a gable, hip or gambrel roof, and in any case, a building height shall not include mechanical structure, smokestacks, steeples and purely ornamental structures above a roof.
+- a) highest point of the roof surface of a flat roof; - b) deck line of a mansard roof; and - c) mean height level between the eave and the ridge of a gable, hip or gambrel roof.

+A building height shall not include mechanical structures, smokestacks, steeples and purely ornamental structures above a roof.

-BUILDING LINE: A line established by an authority that runs parallel to a street line and is set at the closest point to a street that a building may be placed.
+BUILDING LINE means a line established by Council that runs parallel to a street line and is set at the closest point to a street that a building may be placed.